 In short, any structural change (other than to vegetation) that is visible from the outside requires approval by the Association in advance of starting the work.
 If in doubt, contact Customer Services for guidance.
 Construction applications should be filed using the Construction Application Form.
 This is available at the website or from the Administration Office.

-We have streamlined the Construction Approval process as much as possible and divided it into two phases to minimise costs at the design stage:
+We have streamlined the Construction Approval process as much as possible and divided it into two phases to minimise costs at the design stage.
+We recommend obtaining the necessary Government permits between the first and second stages of our application process as costs (detailed below) apply immediately upon our approval of an application:

 - Phase One – Conceptual Approval